janeczku/docker-alpine-kubernetes/README.md

 [![CircleCI](https://img.shields.io/circleci/project/janeczku/docker-alpine-kubernetes.svg?style=flat-square)](https://circleci.com/gh/janeczku/docker-alpine-kubernetes)

-The Alpine-Kubernetes base image is targeted at scenarios where Alpine Linux containers are deployed in Kubernetes or other Docker cluster environments that employ DNS-based service discovery and thus rely on the container being able to use the `search` domains from resolv.conf for resolving service names.
+The Alpine-Kubernetes base image enables deployment of Alpine Linux micro-services containers in Kubernetes, Consol, Tutum or other Docker cluster environments that use DNS-based service discovery and rely on the containers being able to use the `search` domains from resolv.conf for resolving service names.

 ## About
-Alpine Linux uses musl-libc and as such does not support the `search` keyword in resolv.conf.
-This absolutely breaks things in environments that rely on DNS service discovery (e.g. Kubernetes, Tutum.co, Consul).
-Additionally Alpine Linux deviates from the well established pardigm of always querying the primary DNS server first.
-This introduces problems in cases where the host is configured with multiple nameserver with inconsistent records (e.g. one Consul server and one recursing server).

-To overcome this issues Alpine-Kubernetes provides a lightweight (1.2 MB) local DNS server that replicates GNU libc's resolver logic.

 Alpine-Kubernetes is based on the official [Docker Alpine](https://hub.docker.com/_/alpine/) image adding the excellent [s6 supervisor for containers](https://github.com/just-containers/s6-overlay) and [go-dnsmasg](https://github.com/janeczku/go-dnsmasq).
 Both s6 and go-dnsmasq introduce very minimal runtime and filesystem overhead.